JakubFranek/Kapytal/docs/transactions.md

     - CashTransferTransaction
     - SecurityTransferTransaction

-TODO: how do I store currency exchange rates on various dates?
+TODO: how to store currency exchange rates on various dates?
+TODO: how to model split-category transactions?